 Students pursing baccalaureate degrees who wish to have a concentrated area of study in addition to their major may pursue one of the minor programs offered by Colby-Sawyer College.
 Minors require at least 16 but no more than 24 credits in prescribed courses.
 A minimum of eight credits must be at the 300-400 level.
-Students may take no more than three credits of independent study to satisfy minor requirements.
+Students may take no more than four credits of independent study to satisfy minor requirements.
 No more than two courses completed to satisfy the requirements for a minor may be counted toward the requirements for any major or another minor.
-(A minor should not have more than two double dips.)
-Declaration of Minor forms are available online by going to myColby-Sawyer and accessing the myRegistrar site.
+Change of Major or Minor forms are available online by going to myColby-Sawyer and accessing the myRegistrar site.
 The following minors are offered:

-- American Studies

-- Art History

-- Studio Art

-- Biology

-- Business Administration

-- Business Administration Online

-- Chemistry

-- Child Development

-- Early Childhood Education

-- Education

-- English

-- Environmental Studies

-- Film Studies

-- Graphic Design

-- Health Studies

-- History

-- International Studies

-- Legal Studies

-- Mathematics

-- Media Studies

-- Philosophy

-- Political Studies

-- Psychology

-- Sociology

-- Women's Studies

-- Writing
+American Studies Art History Studio Art Biology Business Administration Chemistry Child Development Early Childhood Education Education English Environmental Studies Film Studies Graphic Design Health Studies History International Studies Legal Studies Mathematics Media and Communication Philosophy Political Studies Psychology Sociology Women's and Gender Studies Writing